MirrorNetworking/Mirror/doc/Articles/Components/NetworkManager.md

 -   **Network Info**

     -   **transport**
         A link to a Component derived from `Transport` class.
-TelepathyTransport is created and linked there by default.
+KcpTransport is created and linked there by default.

     -   **networkAddress**
         The network address currently in use.
 For clients, this is the address of the server that is connected to.
 For servers, this is the local address.
 This is set to ‘localhost’ by default.
 A Fully Qualified Domain Name (FQDN) can be used by clients in this field.